jobergner/backent-cli/README.md

 it's up to the dev to decide which state is used, local or remote. maybe the dev should implement a flag on the server side state to signal the frontend to use the remote state instead.

+## TODO
 ### deletion -> update in queue
 what if a queued action including a delete is followed by a queue action with an update on the same element??
-Setters, removers and adders will return receiver when operation kind is delete
+Setters, removers and adders will return receiver when operation kind is delete.

+### Marshaling:
+Fields of elements should not be accessible directly, only through the API.
+A Wrapper for each element is needed which only exposes the API but not the fields themselves.

+### Later Usage:
+the package gets generated
+is being updated with every 'register action'
+User can decide initially whether he wants to use 'go install' to make it global. use https://github.com/mailru/easyjson to generate json marshal func.

 ### TODO
 - finish state machine